PEARLS: Discovery of Point-Source Features Within Galaxies in the North Ecliptic Pole Time Domain Field

 \subsection{SED Parameter Estimation with \cigale{}}

-To infer the galaxies' physical properties, we used \cigale{}\footnote{\href{https://cigale.lam.fr/}{https://cigale.lam.fr/}} \citep{cigale}, an SED-fitting code relying on energy balance between the ultraviolet and infrared.
-The fitting parameters incorporated a stellar continuum component from \citet{Bruzual2003} models, a dust component from \citet{Dale2014} templates, a \citet{Calzetti2000} dust attenuation law, nebular emission templates from \citet{Inoue2011}, and a clumpy two-phase torus model from \citet{Skirtor2016}.
-We use \cigale{} generated photometric redshift for the fits.
-The fits are good, as expected with so many free parameters and so few photometric points, with 98.5\% of the fits having $\chi^2_{\nu} \leq 0.5$.
-The online version of this paper includes a Figure Set of all 66 \cigale\ fits, and Figure~\ref{fig:26215SED} shows three examples.
+To infer the galaxies' physical properties, we used \cigale{}, an SED-fitting code relying on energy balance between the ultraviolet and infrared.
+The fits are good, as expected with so many free parameters, with 94\% of the fits having $\chi^2_{\nu} \leq 1.0$.
+The online version of this paper includes a Figure Set of all 66 \cigale\ fits for our CPG sample, and Figure~\ref{fig:26215SED} shows three examples.